 Sleeping bags come in different Tog levels from 1.5 for the hotter months to 3.5 for very cold climates.
 Dress baby according to the weather, then place in sleeping bag.
 Sleeping bags are designed to be used by babies and toddlers up to 2 years.
 Nothing else should be placed in the cot with the sleeping child.

 Where to sleep the baby

 This is purely a personal preference.
 A baby will quite happily sleep in a Moses basket, a crib or a larger cot from the very beginning, in your bedroom or their own.
 If you can tolerate all the baby “noises” by all means have them room in for a few months.
 It is more about the wrapping and security than the actual bed.

 The advantage of a Moses basket or crib is that they take up less space and are more easily carried for room to room.

 Routine, routine, routine

 By always sleeping baby in crib/cot upstairs between 7pm and 7am, we help to establish an important routine around which babies learn night from day.
-Regular routine is more important in establishing sleeping habits than anything else.
-Sleeping them downstairs or out and about during the day is fine, but night time routines, even before they are old enough to differentiate day from night, need to be firmly established.
+A regular routine is more important in establishing sleeping habits than anything else.
+Sleeping them downstairs or out and about during the day is fine, but nighttime routines, even before they are old enough to differentiate day from night, need to be firmly established.

 Whether a new mum or new grandma, giving loads of hugs and attention is important at any age, but equally important is NOT always letting baby fall asleep in your arms.
 Babies are very capable of putting themselves to sleep from a young age; we just have to give them to opportunity.
 More on how to achieve this next time.